 Access to Second Beach is only by trail.
 From the parking lot along La Push Road, a 3/4-mile trail takes you down to the beach.
 If you are looking to spend a day here, just keep in mind that you’ll have to carry all your stuff down and back up the trail.

 Most of this trail is relatively flat and easy, but the last 1/4-mile or so is fairly steep.
 Also, you’ll have to do a bit of scrambling over large drift logs to actually get onto the beach and access the water.

 We spent our time here exploring the tide pools, which were teeming with sea life!
-Our most common finds were invertebrates, including sea anemone and sea cucumbers.
-We also found a quite a few starfish.
+Our most common finds were invertebrates, including sea anemones and sea cucumbers.
+We also found quite a few starfish.
 This was my first time finding starfish in the wild, so I was pretty excited!